 Security against malware is certainly one of the most important issues today, and it will continue to be as malicious software evolves.
 An anti-virus software package is needed to combat any suspicious activity.
 These packages usually include tools that do everything from warning against suspicious websites to flagging potentially harmful emails.

 Mobile phones are one of the most at-risk devices for cyber attacks and the threat is only growing.
 Device loss is the top concern among cybersecurity experts.
 Leaving our phones at a restaurant or in the back of a rideshare can prove dangerous.
 Luckily, there are tools that lock all use of mobile phones — or enact multi-factor passwords — if this incident occurs.

 Application security is also becoming another major issue.
 To combat mobile apps that request too many privileges, introduce Trojan viruses or leak personal information, experts turn to cybersecurity tools that will alert or altogether block suspicious activity.

 Browser security is the application of protecting internet-connected, networked data from privacy breaches or malware.
 Anti-virus browser tools include pop-up blockers, which simply alert or block spammy, suspicious links and advertisements.
 More advanced tactics include two-factor authentication, using security-focused browser plug-ins and using encrypted browsers.

 Using public Wi-Fi can leave you vulnerable to a variety of man-in-the-middle cyber attacks.
-To secure against these attacks, most cybersecurity experts suggest using the most up-to-date software and to avoid password-protected sites that contain personal information (banking, social media, email, etc.).
-Arguably, the most secure way to guard against a cyber attack on public Wi-Fi is to use a virtual private network (VPN).
+To secure against these attacks, most cybersecurity experts suggest using the most up-to-date software and to avoid password-protected sites that contain personal information, such as banking, social media and email.
+Arguably, the most secure way to guard against a cyber attack on public Wi-Fi is to use a virtual private network, orVPN.
 VPNs create a secure network, where all data sent over a Wi-Fi connection is encrypted.